 Artists, programmers, musicians, voice actors, and level designers are often required to publish a larger title.
 What is one thing they all have in common?
 A price tag.
 A larger game often requires more people to develop and as such, the costs of development can shoot through the roof quickly.
 In contrast, a small title can often be completed by two or three people no problem.

 While you may sometimes need to bring in a musician, or a voice actor, production costs for a smaller title can be exponentially less than a larger title.
 However, returns for smaller games are often times much smaller than what the larger title can easily make, provided the studio uses effective marketing techniques.
 Check out these best tips to monetize your indie game for some great tips to earn money on your games.
-Remember, making them most money for your studio is all about weighing the small production costs vs small return, versus a larger production cost with a larger return.
+Remember, making them the most money for your studio is all about weighing the small production costs vs small return, versus a larger production cost with a larger return.

 Management and Planning.